Anonymous-Lurker/kea-dhcp-docker/README.md

 to use the postgres backend, the on disk CSV backend is enabled.
 It's easier to get a quick proof of concept going with the on disk storage configuration.

+The resulting image is pretty large at just under 1GB.
+I'm still into how I can trim it down.

 This current iteration of the container does not specify exposed ports because I am using MacVlan.

 My docker network config command: